-HTC One mini official with 4.3-inch 720p display, rollout starts in AugustAlex Wagner - Deputy Managing Editor, News Desk
+HTC One mini official with 4.3-inch 720p display, rollout starts in AugustAlex Wagner - Editorial Director of News and Content

 Why hello there, little HTC One mini.
 We've caught some glimpses of you in the past, but I don't think that we've been formally introduced.
 That's changing today, though, as it looks like HTC has finally deemed you ready to be unleashed upon the world.